I-Am-Nicholas/rudeymental/README.md

 $\q

-You may receive a huge stack trace but this can be ignored as long as the process ends with you regular command line prompt.
+You may receive a huge stack trace but this can be ignored as long as the process ends with your regular command line prompt.

 ### To populate your new database with the necessary dirty vocabulary